 Align with like-minded partners

 Dr. King knew that he couldn’t accomplish his vision entirely on his own.
 He needed to work with other like-minded leaders and influencers to inspire the community and get his message out.
-As a result, he aligned himself with other religious leaders, activists and most famously, President Lyndon B. Johnson, to reach others.
+As a result, he aligned himself with other religious leaders, activists and even President Lyndon B. Johnson to reach others.
 For marketers and leaders, this is a powerful example of strength in numbers.
 There are endless opportunities to align with like-minded companies both inside and outside of the industry, as well as teaming up with powerful influencers and bloggers who will champion not just your products, but your vision.

 Don’t be afraid to be emotional

 One of the reasons Dr. King’s speech was so effective was not only because of his powerful confidence, but also because he wasn’t afraid to demonstrate raw emotion to his listeners.
-People connect to emotion, and therefore marketers and leaders can use this same approach to bring followers into their fold.
+People connect to emotion, and marketers and leaders can use this same approach to bring followers into their fold.
 And remember: this emotion can’t be about you.
 Marketers that successfully utilize emotional appeals do so successfully by being bigger than the products or services that you sell.

 Repeat, repeat, repeat!

-Some marketing experts say it takes 7 or more times seeing a message before someone will remember it.
+Some marketing experts say it takes 7 or more times of seeing a message before someone will remember it.
 Dr. King made sure to repeat his dream and message to people as often as possible with powerful and clear words.
 While your message might not be as paramount as King’s, you can still find success with the repetition approach in your marketing strategy by being consistent across all of your brand’s touchpoints.